Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--language`:
   Set language of the Cask to install.
 The first matching language is used, otherwise the default language on the Cask.
 The default value is the `language of your system`
 * `--[no-]binaries`:
-  Disable/enable linking of helper executables to `/usr/local/bin`.
+  Disable/enable linking of helper executables.
 Default: enabled
 * `--require-sha`:
   Require all casks to have a checksum.
 * `--[no-]quarantine`: